Mexicos Economy Expands 3.1% In 2022 - UrduPoint

 Mexico's Economy Expands 3.1% In 2022

-ISTANBUL,March 3 (UrduPoint / Pakistan Point News - 3rd Mar, 2023 ) -:Mexico's economy expanded 3.1% in 2022, according to figures released by its national statistics agency INEGI on Friday.
+ISTANBUL,March 4 (UrduPoint / Pakistan Point News - 4th Mar, 2023 ) -:Mexico's economy expanded 3.1% in 2022, according to figures released by its national statistics agency INEGI.

 The figure came slightly higher than the market expectation of a 3% expansion.